Students registered with Accessibility Services maintain certain rights and responsibilities, which are outlined below.

 - Communicate: Self-advocate.
 Work with Accessibility Services Disability Specialists on developing advocacy skills and communicating specific needs and accommodations with faculty.

-- Meet with a Disability Specialist at least 8 weeks prior to each semester to discuss arrangements for needed accommodations.
+- Meet with a Disability Specialist at least 4 to 6 weeks prior to each semester to discuss arrangements for needed accommodations.
 Even if you have not met this timeline, please contact Accessibility Services.

 Every student registered with Accessibility Services has the responsibility to meet the same academic and student conduct standards as other students and ask for assistance and accommodations in an appropriate manner.